enonic/old-xp-doc/doc/tutorials/my-first-app/hello-geo-world.rst

 Hello Geo World
 ===============

-Going back to your site, you will now see a list of the countries we have added.
+The home page of the site now shows a list of the countries we have added.
 To make this even more exciting, we will add a City content type with geo-location and a `City list` part with configuration capabilities.

 City content